 As of 12 noon on Thursday 9 June, there have been 12 laboratory-confirmed cases of monkeypox reported since 23 May 2022 in Scotland.

-Any additional cases of monkeypox will be updated on the PHS monkeyppox webpage.
+Any additional cases of monkeypox will be updated on our monkeyppox webpage.

 The individuals are receiving care and treatment appropriate to their condition in line with nationally agreed protocols and guidance.
 Close contacts of the cases are being identified and provided with health information, advice and, where appropriate, vaccine.